Daredevil collected editions: Volume 2 (1998-2009, Marvel Knights Era)

-In 1998, Daredevil was cancelled and relaunched, with a new #1 - plus filmmaker Kevin Smith as writer and Joe Quesada as artist.
+In 1998, Daredevil was cancelled and relaunched, with a new #1.
+Filmmaker Kevin Smith served as writer and Joe Quesada as artist.
 This relaunch "set the tone for the entire Marvel Knights line, directly inspired subsequent depictions of the character in film and television and set the template for how to relaunch a Marvel character."

 The rest of the volume was dominated by Brian Michael Bendis' 55 issues, then 33 from Ed Brubaker.
 Bendis said: "I plan for the biggest, most elaborate feast I can do and dive in and hope for the best.
 Also it's Daredevil.
 I've been thinking about it like since I could read and Daredevil's one of those books that a lot of my heroes didn't just work on, but they did their masterpiece on."

-As well as the below, the full run of Volume Two is being reproduced through Marvel's Modern Era Epic Collection.
+As well as the below, the full run of Volume Two was reproduced through Marvel's Modern Era Epic Collection.